Homological stability for topological chiral homology of completions: Highly connected bounded charge complexes

-\begin{proof}The realization theorem says that a map of semisimplicial spaces that is a levelwise homotopy equivalence induces one on geometric realization.
-By this and the remarks preceding the lemma, it suffices to prove that the map $\mathcal B_\bullet(\Sigma,\Delta,c) \to \mathcal B^0_\bullet(\Sigma,\Delta,c)$ is a levelwise homotopy equivalence.
+\begin{proof}The realization lemma (e.g. Proposition 2.6 of \cite{sorenoscarstability}) says that a map of semisimplicial spaces that is a level wise weak equivalence, induces a weak equivalence on geometric realization.
+It thus suffices to prove that the map $\mathcal D_\bullet(\Sigma,\Delta,c) \to \mathcal D^0_\bullet(\Sigma,\Delta,c)$ is a level wise homotopy equivalence.
 This follows from the fact that the space of representatives of an isotopy class of arcs with fixed endpoints in the $C^\infty$-topology is contractible.
-A modern reference for this is part (III) of Appendix B of \cite{hatchermw}.
-Alternatively, one can deduce this from curve-shortening \cite{grayson}, which says that isotopy classes of curves are contractible, by a doubling argument, or the techniques of Gramain \cite{gramain}.\end{proof}
+A reference for this is part (III) of Appendix B of \cite{hatchermw}.
+Alternatively, one can deduce this by a doubling argument from curve-shortening \cite{grayson} (which says that the space of curves in a given isotopy class is contractible), or the techniques of \cite{gramain}. \end{proof}

-Recall that the semisimplicial space $K^c_\bullet(x)$ has as space of $p$-simplices the space of $(p+1)$-tuples of disjoint bounded charge embeddings $(D^2_+,D^1) \to (\Sigma,im(\psi))$ relative to $\Delta$ or $(D^2_\vee,D^0) \to (\Sigma,im(\psi))$ relative to $\Delta$.
-There is a map $K_\bullet^c(x) \to \mathcal B_\bullet(\Sigma,\Delta,c)$ by restricting the embeddings of disks to their boundary.
-Here $\psi$ provides the orientation on the boundary component containing $\Delta$ that we used before.
+Recall that the semisimplicial space $K^c_\bullet(x)$ has as space of $p$-simplices the space of $(p+1)$-tuples of disjoint bounded charge embeddings $(D^2_+,D^1) \to (\Sigma,\im(\psi))$ relative to $V$ or $(D^2_\vee,D^0) \to (\Sigma,\im(\psi))$ relative to $V$.
+There is a map $K_\bullet^c(x) \to \mathcal D_\bullet(\Sigma,V,c)$ by restricting the embeddings of disks to their boundary.
+Here $\psi$ provides the orientation on the boundary component containing $V$ that we used before.
 Furthermore, the part of that boundary component containing the complement of the image of $\psi$ gives the forbidden boundary segment in $\lambda$.